- Postmark accepted as proof of timely payment. Bring your envelope to the post office and have it hand stamped for Jan 31, April 30 and July 31

 - If you own multiple properties, provide tax ID # for each property.

 - Failure to receive tax bill does not relieve the obligation to pay real estate taxes.
+Tax bills are mailed on or before 3rd Monday in December by the town, city or village treasurer.
+If you do not receive the tax bill in December, contact your municipal treasurer.

 - If any single installment is not paid timely the entire unpaid balance is delinquent and subject to interest and penalty charges of 1.5% per month from February 1 per WI Stat 74.11(8).
-(Example, August interest / penalty is 10.5%)
+Example, August interest / penalty is 10.5%

 - Monthly payments of $100 or more per month for unpaid taxes are accepted and applied to oldest year due.